emad-elsaid/emad-elsaid.github.io/_posts/2021-02-16-sound approach for a p2p social network which falls back to current web.md

 # Eightieth: Falling back to the web

-- website are using schema.org for SEO
+- websites are using schema.org for SEO
 - my client UI can read the webpage and extract schema.org parts and render them like any other post
 - I can subscribe to a website which will make the client crawl it regularily